-During the Resource Resolution step, the client request URL is decomposed into the following parts:
+During the Resource Resolution step, the client request URI (as being returned by HttpServletRequest.getRequestURI()) is decomposed into the following parts (in exactly this order):

-- Extension - The string after the last dot after the resource path in the request URL but before the end of the request URL or the next slash after the resource path in the request URL.
+- Extension - The string after the last dot after the resource path in the request URL but before the end of the request URL or the next slash after the resource path in the request URL is the extension.

-- Suffix Path - If the request URL contains a slash character after the resource path and optional selectors and extension, the path starting with the slash up to the end of the request URL is the suffix path.
+- Suffix - If the request URL contains a slash character after the resource path and optional selectors and extension, the path starting with the slash up to the end of the request URL is the suffix path.
 Otherwise, the suffix path is empty.
-Note, that after the resource path at least a dot must be in the URL to let Sling detect the resource path.
+Note, that after the resource path at least a dot must be in the URL to let Sling detect the suffix.

-There's a cheat sheet on Day's dev page under http://dev.day.com/content/docs/en/cq/current/developing/sling_cheatsheet.html available to get you familiar with the URL decomposition of Sling.
+There's a cheat sheet in Adobe's AEM documentation at https://docs.adobe.com/docs/en/aem/6-2/develop/platform/sling-cheatsheet.html available to get you familiar with the URL decomposition of Sling.

 |URI||Resource Path||Selectors||Extension||Suffix||Resource Found|